 Our Chief Executive Officer reviews the performance of each of his direct reports on an ongoing basis.
 Based on this ongoing assessment of performance, our Chief Executive Officer makes recommendations to the Compensation Committee regarding the compensation of executive officers.
-With the exception of the Korean-based severance benefit provided to Mr. KyuHyun Kim, as described in the "Severance Benefits" section below, we have not entered into, and generally do not enter into, individual employment, severance or change-in-control agreements with any of our named executive officers.
+With the exception of the Korean-based severance benefit provided to Mr. KyuHyun Kim, as described in the "Severance Benefits" section below, we have not entered into, and generally do not enter into, individual employment, severance or change-in-control agreements with any of our executive officers.
 This gives us the flexibility to enforce adherence to Amkor's values, ethics and performance standards, as needed and appropriate, without the limitations of contractual obligations that may detract from stockholder value.

 Our compensation program is not designed to solely reward continued service.
-We do not maintain a pension program for our U.S.-based executives, and all salary increases and non-benefit related compensation other than base salary are structured in a manner that rewards performance, not length of service.
+We do not maintain a pension program for our U.S.-based executives, other than the 401(k) plan that is generally available to employees, and all salary increases and non-benefit related compensation other than base salary are structured in a manner that rewards performance, not length of service.
 We do not pay our executive officers retention or stay bonuses.

-To that end, our cash-based 2007 Executive Bonus Plan ("2007 Bonus Plan") was designed to reward executives based on our profitability, as measured by Gross Profit, Pre-Tax Income and individual performance, as measured by the Compensation Committee based on a subjective review by the Chief Executive Officer of each executive's performance.
+To that end, our cash-based 2008 executive bonus plan approved under our 2007 Executive Incentive Bonus Plan ("2008 Bonus Plan") was designed to reward executives based on our profitability, as measured by Gross Profit, and Pre-Tax Income targets approved by the Compensation Committee, and individual performance.
 In addition, although our current long-term incentive program consists of stock option grants that vest over time, the intrinsic nature of a stock option is that it will only provide value to the executives to the extent our stock price increases over the life of the stock option.